All Episodes

 A serious impairment if you presume to lead a conga line, much more so for the most powerful nation on earth.

-Uh David Brooks, uh he singles out.
+David Brooks, he singles out.

 He also singles out Tom Davis, member of Congress from Virginia, who's a classic example of what I'm talking about.

-Just a classic former leader of the Republican congressional campaign committee writes, the Republican brand is in the trash can.
+Just a classic former leader of the Republican Congressional Campaign Committee writes, the Republican brand is in the trash can.

-And he quotes Peggy Noonan, some of her latest hand ringing, and he quotes the New Yorker and goes on and on and on and on.
+And he quotes Peggy Noonan, some of her latest hand-wringing, and he quotes the New Yorker and goes on and He then says, conservatives do have something to say about this.

-Our British cohorts, as Brooks notes are expressing it this way.
+Our British cohorts, as Brooks notes, are expressing it this way.

 They want voters to think of the Tories, the British conservatives, as the party of society, while labor is the party of the state.

-But the conservative revival that David Brooks has discovered in the Anglo motherland is new only in expression, not in principle or practice.
+But the conservative revival that David Brooks has discovered in the Anglo-motherland is new only in expression, not in principle or practice.

 Conservatives have always believed in bottom-up self-government, not top-down state-imposed administration.